polpielladev/polpiella.dev/src/pages/making-a-serverless-swift-function-with-fastly-and-upstash.md

 fastly compute serve --skip-build --file ./.build/debug/URLShortener.wasm
 ```

 The [Fastly CLI](https://developer.fastly.com/reference/cli) should output the URL for the local server it has spun up (e.g. `http://127.0.0.1:7676`).
-If we now make a `GET` request to that URL, we will be greeted with a response of `"Hello World!"` with status code `200`.
+If we now make a `GET` request to that URL, we will be greeted with a response of `"Hello World!"` and status code of `200`.

 > Note that whenever you make any changes to your application you will have to kill the server, re-build and start the server again to get the latest changes.